TeamMood/apidocs/source/index.html.md

 Parameter | Description
 --------- | -----------
-start | The selection start date. end | The selection end date. since  | Retrieve the moods for the 'since' number of days. tag | Filter by tag.
+start | The selection start date (format 'dd-MM-YYYY'). end | The selection end date (format 'dd-MM-YYYY'). since  | Retrieve the moods for the 'since' number of days. tag | Filter by tag.
 Could be set several times (see example below)